How to Quit Drinking: A Guide to Alcohol Recovery

 Step 5: Consider a Medically Supervised Detox (If Needed)

-If you’ve been drinking heavily for a long time, quitting suddenly can be dangerous.
-A medically supervised detox ensures your safety and comfort during the withdrawal process.
+If you’ve been drinking heavily for a long time, stopping suddenly can be dangerous. alcohol withdrawal can range from mild discomfort to serious medical complications, so a medically supervised detox can help protect your safety and comfort during the process.

 • Headaches, nausea, or sweating